-4. Soil Is Too Moist or Too Dry
+Soil Is Too Moist or Too Dry

 You want your soil to be somewhere between lightly moist and soaked.
 Bone dry will be very bad for seeds since the seed sprouts based on contact with water.

-The temperature of your growing area and the intensity of your lighting can dramatically impact the soil’s moisture.
+The temperature of your growing area and the intensity of your indoor grow lighting can dramatically impact the soil’s moisture.
 Check your seeds and seedlings often to make sure they have sufficient moisture.
 Humidity domes, as discussed above, can slow down evaporation rates.

 We use a pressurized sprayer to create a fine mist for watering our seedlings.
 This works well as it minimizes disturbance of the seeds.
 It also is much easier on our hands than a typical bottle sprayer.
 We try to assess the soil’s moisture and provide the balance in between soaking wet and lightly moist.

-5. Poor Seed Storage Techniques
+Poor Seed Storage Techniques

 Seeds do have a need to be stored correctly.
 You don’t need to get into a highly exact storage condition, but there are a few guidelines to follow.